 | No content templates | 4 templates ready (Blog Post, FAQ, Comparison, Case Study) |

-| No prompts | 8-10 tracking questions across the customer funnel |
+| No prompts | 40 tracking questions across funnel stages, product lines, competitors, and buying questions |

 | Zero content | 6+ drafts and 2-3 published citeables |